tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

 And then there's the house, a victorian style house that Kent had constructed specifically for this film, and that operates as a character in its own right.
 Specifically of note are the ways that the home in the film diverges from both idealized constructions of the home and the role of the home within the horror movie genre.
 The signifier of the home often functions as an allegory for heteronormative, sexist, ablest, and classist figurations of family.
-How homeownership is often considered a milestone for success and stability for those a part of, or wishing to be a part of, the heteronormative masses.
+How home ownership is often considered a milestone for success and stability for those a part of, or wishing to be a part of, the heteronormative masses.
 How often the home acts as a site for the production and regulation of bodies that are normatively gendered and sexed.
 And how consistently the culture of suburban home life, and typical design practices, presume that a house's inhabitants will all be fully abled, thereby rendering them inaccessible to those who are not physically ideal.

 </james>
 <from></from>